-Before a student can commence a clinical placement in a NSW Health facility, students must complete most of the following mandatory requirements.
+Before a student can commence a placement in a NSW Health facility, students must be meet the mandatory requirements for police check, code of conduct, immunisations etc.

 - Australian police checks must be obtained from an Australian State or Territory Police Force, the Australian Federal Police, or an Australian Criminal Intelligence Commission (ACIC) accredited body only.

 - National criminal record checks are valid for five years since the date of issue.